 Applicants may submit a Full Application even if they receive a notification discouraging them from doing so.
 By discouraging the submission of a Full Application, EERE intends to convey its lack of programmatic interest in the proposed project.
 Such assessments do not necessarily reflect judgments on the merits of the proposed project.
-The purpose of the Concept Paper phase is to save applicants the considerable time and expense of preparing a Full Application that is unlikely to be selected for award negotiations.
+The purpose of the Concept Paper phase is to save applicants the considerable time and expense of preparing a Full iii.
+Full Application Notifications

+Application that is non-responsive or otherwise unlikely to be selected for award negotiations.

 A notification letter encouraging the submission of a Full Application does not authorize the applicant to commence performance of the project.
-Please refer to Section IV.J.2 of the FOA for guidance on pre-award costs.
+Please refer to Section IV.J.ii of the FOA for guidance on pre-award costs.